Deep-Symmetry/open-beat-control/doc/README.md

 pushed to the relevant branches on GitHub.
 The netlify build command
 is:

-    npm i @antora/cli @antora/site-generator-lunr && \
-    DOCSEARCH_ENABLED=true DOCSEARCH_ENGINE=lunr $(npm bin)/antora --fetch doc/netlify.yml \
+    npx antora --fetch doc/netlify.yml
-      --generator antora-site-generator-lunr

 And the publish directory is `doc/build/site`.

-To build it locally to test changes before you push them (or open a merge request), install Antora and the Lunr site generator globally, and run it with the local playbook:
+To build it locally to test changes before you push them (or open a merge request), install Antora and its dependencies and run it with the local playbook, by issuing these commands in the top-level project
+directory:

-    npm install -g @antora/cli @antora/site-generator-lunr
+    npm install

-    DOCSEARCH_ENABLED=true DOCSEARCH_ENGINE=lunr antora --fetch doc/local.yml \
+    npx antora --fetch doc/local.yml
-      --generator antora-site-generator-lunr

-You only need to install the Antora components once, although you may want to update them from time to time.
 Once built, you can browse the local documentation by opening `doc/build/site/index.html`.